wweiyang/audio-app/README.md

 This will create the required tables in the database.

+### 5. Access the App

+- **Frontend:** [http://localhost:8080](http://localhost:8080)
+- **Backend API:** [http://localhost:5001](http://localhost:5001)
+- **Database:** localhost:7001 (PostgreSQL)

-### 5. Test the API with Postman
+### Optional: Test the API with Postman

 - Import the provided `audio-app-backend.postman_collection.json` file into Postman.
 - Use the "Auth - Login" request first.
 Copy the `token` from the response and set it as the `token` variable in the collection.
 - You should then be able to test all endpoints (user management, audio upload, etc.).

-### 6. Access the App

-- **Frontend:** [http://localhost:8080](http://localhost:8080)
-- **Backend API:** [http://localhost:5001](http://localhost:5001)
-- **Database:** localhost:7001 (PostgreSQL)

 ---

 ## Default Credentials

+You can use this default username and password to log in:

 - Username: `admin`
 - Password: `password123`